How to deploy a Digital Experience site in Salesforce via the Metadata API

 Imagine you’ve made changes to just one page of your Experience Cloud site, or you’ve been working in VSCode on particular .json files in your ExperienceBundle folder.
 The quickest and best way to test or release your work is to deploy only what you’ve changed to the relevant environment in your pipeline.
 Deploying the entire site or the entire folder structure is unnecessary.

 Only deploying the files you’ve changed also helps to avoid accidentally overwriting changes made by your teammates, whether you’re deploying to version control or straight to a Salesforce org.
-Salesforce DevOps works best when you’re promoting small but logical slices of work along your release pipeline, shipping small and often to your end users.
+Salesforce DevOps works best when you’re promoting small but logical slices of work along your deployment pipeline, shipping small and often to your end users.

 How to transition from SiteDotCom to Experience Bundles